Go to Homepage

 FLYING INTO CEBU, depending on which side of the aircraft you're seated, two things become quickly evident as you swoop over the brilliant azure seas.

 As the plane banks over the derelict hulk of Philippine Dream, a rusting cruise ship whose casinos, discos and karaoke bars were once the toast of the town, you might wonder what on earth you're doing here.
+This is decidedly grunge.
 Oh dear.

 Relax.
 Things will be just fine.
 As with most things in the Philippines, don't let first impressions fool you.
 Swing round the airport cinderblock and dive straight into the colour and kitsch of Cebu.
 Get to know the place and you'll discover why business travellers and families come back again and again.
 To begin with, as the large sign at the Mactan-Cebu International Airport assures all visitors, "Cebu is foot-and-mouth disease free."
 Now that's a start.
 Step bravely forward.
 The only tourist who had a serious problem with this advice landed in 1521, without a passport or visa, trying to bag the place for Spain.